collardeau/svelte-tailwind-template/README.md

-# Svelte App with Tailwind
+# Svelte App with Tailwind CSS

 This is a project template for [Svelte](https://svelte.dev) apps.
 TailwindCSS is configured with PostCSS and ready-to-go.
 Autoprefixer is also included.